CauldronJS/scripts/deps/@cauldron/rinse/README.md

 ## TODO

-* Remove capability for class components.
-I'd like this to solely take on the methodology of "function components only"
-* Create a consumer for async methods and proper lifecycle handling
+- Create a consumer for async methods and proper lifecycle handling
-* Proper VDOM management
+- Proper VDOM management

+## Footnote

+Obviously this package was highly inspired by Facebook's React.
+If you haven't used it, I highly recommend it for web development.
+The makeup of the component class is a mirror of the React component, but with a couple more things to help development within Cauldron.
+By no means is it as optimized since the engineers on that team and the open source contributions far outweigh my knowledge or skillset, but I definitely want to make it close.